jayliang1234/Amungo/README.md

 1. Do not collide with objects (the cactuses and the birds).
 2. You can only shoot the birds

+## Objective of game:
+1. Reach level 10, the level is show in the middle of the screen! good luck

 ## Unique features that i added
 1. Double Jump
 2. Shoot